ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

     ##   0   1
     ## 800 438

+(You might be curious about the little tilde (`~`) symbol in front of `lollapalooza`.
+Roughly speaking, `~` means “by”—as in, “cross-tabulate BY the `lollapalooza` variable.”)

-Remember, 1 means yes.
-So of the 1238 bands (800 + 438) in this sample,
-438 of them played Lollapalooza.
-We can now just use R as a calculator to get this proportion:
+OK, back to the table.
+Remember that 1 means yes and 0 means no. So of the 1238 bands (800 + 438) in this sample, 438 of them played Lollapalooza.
+We can now just use R as a calculator to get this
+proportion:

 ``` r
 438/(800 + 438)